apache/hudi/rfc/rfc-56/rfc-56.md

 ##### BloomAsyncTimelineMarkerEarlyConflictDetectionStrategy

 Same as `AsyncTimelineMarkerEarlyConflictDetectionStrategy`.
-The difference is that in this `BloomDirectMarkerBasedEarlyConflictDetectionStrategy`:
+The difference is that in this `BloomAsyncTimelineMarkerEarlyConflictDetectionStrategy`:
 1. Marker handlers write a bloom files which are related to corresponding marker files.
 2. Conflict detection read these bloom files firstly to pick out potentially conflicting marker files as quick as possible.